mazaclub/EasyGitianBuilder/README.md

 # Easy Gitian Building for Coin projects

+ - Provides a Script set to operate Vagrant & Virtualbox
+ - Provisions all requirements for gitian-builder to use lxc containers for building

 Work in progress
  - will not complete a full buildset at this time
  - base box used has too small disk